Ticket #3453 (closed enhancement: worksforme)

 • Not sure why each geometry object is being checked for geometry type.
 QGIS knows the geometry type before the Postgis layer is even loaded thanks to the geometry_columns table.

-in reply to: ↑ description Changed 2 years ago by jef
+in reply to: description comment:1 by jef, 13 years ago

 Isn't that your view? views usually don't have an entry in geometry_columns.
 Additionally the query you mention should only run, when the geometry type of the layer is not known beforehand (ie. GEOMETRY instead of a specific type).
 And with large datasets you probably want to enable "use estimated data", which should limit the query to deduce the geometry type to the first 100 rows.

-• summary changed from Postgis layer load starts out with unnecessarily expensive query to "Add Postgis Tables(s)" dialog causes expensive query
+Summary: Postgis layer load starts out with unnecessarily expensive query"Add Postgis Tables(s)" dialog causes expensive query

 Thanks.
 Further analysis yields a correction: The query happens when the Add Postgis Tables(s) dialog appears after clicking Add PostGIS Layer.
 While I'm waiting for this interminable query to end, the dialog's Type column says Waiting for most the candidate layers.